MauroRC1990/AutomationTest/README.md

 ### Executing a deletion of custom field, termination reason, skill, employee and newsfeed post test case

 * Run cmd
+* Go to project folder
 * Type "mvn test -Dsurefire.suiteXmlFiles=DeleteEmployeeAndFields.xml"
+* A screenshot of the result is stored in "Test Screenshots" folder
+* A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

+### Search for an employee and not finding it

+* Run cmd
+* Go to project folder
+* Type "mvn test -Dsurefire.suiteXmlFiles=EmployeeSearchNotFound.xml
 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"